 Social trading definition

-Social trading is a trading strategy when you copy someone else's trades.
+Social trading is a form of investing that allows you to copy investment strategies from others.
 It's suitable for people who don't want to invest too much time to find good trading opportunities or strategies.

 What is a social trading platform?

 A social trading platform is a service that let's you copy other people's trades and actually do social trading.

 The way social trading works from your perspective is simple.
 In the platform of these brokers you just search among other traders who share their strategy, trading ideas, and historical performance.
 After you find the most suitable trader for your needs you can replicate their activity by one click.

 The flip side of it is that you need to be careful when selecting the trader to be followed.
 Check their historical performance and also the risk level they are taking to have realized that historical performance.

 Not every broker provide this service, so you have to find a good one, for example, eToro.

 Sign up to get notifications about new BrokerChooser articles right into your mailbox.

 eToro - Best Social Trading

 |Summary||eToro is a global social trading broker.
 It is regulated by top-tier authorities such as the UK FCA or Australia's ASIC.|